cpapazaf/cpapazaf.github.io/_posts/2017-10-09-understanding-event-loop.md

 Give it a try.
 You will notice that the calculation is much faster and the loop doesn't block anymore.
 That is because we have transformed the Fibonacci calculation to asynchronous by using the yield operator.

 That is something to keep in mind when developing using eventloops.
-Try to make everything async all the way to avoid blocking the loop for long periods!
+Try to make everything async, all the way, to avoid blocking the loop for long periods!

 [asyncio-web]: https://docs.python.org/3/library/asyncio.html
 [tornado-web]: https://github.com/tornadoweb/tornado